Websoft9Archive/ansible-bt/docs/else-faq.md

 # FAQ

-#### BT support multi-language?
+#### aaPanel support multi-language?

-Yes
+aaPanel have two edition: English and Chinese, your can only install one edition every time

 #### What is the default character set?

 UTF-8

-#### Is BT-Proxy included in this deployment solution?

-No, BT proxy is a process that may collect monitoring data from one or more monitored devices and send the information to the BT server, deploying a proxy is optional, but may be very beneficial to distribute the load of a single BT server.
-If only proxies collect data, processing on the server becomes less CPU and disk I/O hungry.

-#### What's BT-Sender?

-BT sender is a command line utility that may be used to send performance data to BT server for processing.

-#### What's BT-Git?

-BT get is a command line utility which can be used to communicate with BT agent and retrieve required information from the agent.

-#### Can I use the RDS of Cloud Provider for BT?
+#### Can I use the RDS of Cloud Provider for application on aaPanel?

+Yes

+#### Where is the database connection configuration of aaPanel?

+Database configuration information in *LocalSettings.php* in the [aaPanel installation directory](/stack-components.md#mysql)

+#### If there is no domain name, can I deploy aaPanel?

+Yes, visit aaPanel by *http://Internet IP:8888*

+#### Is it possible to modify the source path of aaPanel?

 No

-#### Where is the database connection configuration of BT?

-Database configuration information in *LocalSettings.php* in the [BT installation directory](/stack-components.md#zabbix)

-#### If there is no domain name, can I deploy BT?

-Yes, visit BT by *http://Internet IP*

-#### What is the password for the database root user?

-The password is stored in the server related file: `/credentials/password.txt`

-#### Is it possible to modify the source path of BT?

-No

-#### Can I configure this BT if I don't understand the Linux command?
+#### Can I configure this aaPanel if I don't understand the Linux command?

-Yes, you can use GUI tool WinSCP to start BT, no commands
+Yes, you can use GUI of aaPanel, no commands

 #### How to change the permissions of filesytem?